 Rachael Wallis, AD of Miku Performing Arts, first met and collaborated with Seredau Tariyaljan during participation in Artback NT’s 2018 Taiwan Indigenous Artist in Residency Program.
 In 2020 ACM/Asia TOPA and APAM’s Blak LAB facilitated these three artists, together with another 2 artists from Taiwan & 3 artists from Yirrkala, to travel to Melbourne and share a creative space.
 Here they began discussion and planning of the new work.

-Creative development took place on country in Arnhem Land and in Taiwan over 2021, supported by Asia TOPA Virtal Labs, with the artists collaborating remotely.
-The teams came back together in person in late 2022, with a creative development in North East Arnhem Land, and a reciprocal visit to Taiwan for two weeks in March 2023.
-The work will be ready for festival presentations from 2024/5.
+The teams came back together in person in late 2022, with a creative development in North East Arnhem Land, and a reciprocal visit to Taiwan for two weeks in March 2023, followed by multiple stages of filming and creative development in 2024.

 Our latest promotional video is at the top of this page, and below is our video history of the project.